usdaud/algotradinglib.github.io/en/pedia/l/lambdas_in_portfolio_optimization.md

-# Lambda in Portfolio Optimization: A Comprehensive Analysis
+# Lambda in Portfolio Optimization

 ## Introduction